CtrlK

 Specificity

 The description only says 'Mlflow Tracking Setup' without listing any concrete actions like configuring experiment tracking, logging metrics, setting up artifact stores, or creating runs.
-It is extremely vague about what the skill actually does.
+It is essentially just a name repeated, not a description of capabilities.

 1 / 3